RodrigoCatto/Autodom/README.md

 # Autodom

-This is a GUI tool to help roboticists in creating and calibrating the odometry for the robot using a simple and intuitive interface.
+This is a GUI tool to help roboticists in creating and calibrating the odometry for robots using a simple and intuitive interface.

+# Milestones
+* Odometry for Car-Like robots.
+* Odometry for